By Jodi Mailander Farrell

 THE FEMALE PERSPECTIVE

 Through Women’s Eyes International Film Festival partners with the Sarasota Film Festival in April in Sarasota to present the best in new, innovative women-made and women-centric films from emerging and established filmmakers around the world.
-The growing festival receives over 500 submissions and presents 25 films at Regal Cinemas.
+The growing festival receives over 500 submissions and presents 25 films at Regal Hollywood Cinemas.

 JEWISH CULTURE